 Visitors will go on a quest unique only to the Museum and its Collections to convict local 1910s dentist Arthur Waite for the famous Peck Murders in Grand Rapids.
 Inside the Puzzle Room, there are multiple challenges that take teamwork, communication and investigative skills to uncover, unlock and find the right pieces of evidence to convict the murderer before time runs out.

 The Puzzle Room can accommodate up to groups of 10 for each entry.
 Admission is $10 for members and $15 for general public.
 The Puzzle Room is open through December 31, 2017.

 Puzzle Room experience is recommended for ages 12 and up, and for 3 or more participants.
-Puzzle Room experiences are available both during open hours of the Museum, as well as after hours.
-After hour experiences must be reserved 24 hours ahead (6 p.m. and 8 p.m. available).
+Puzzle Room experiences are available during open hours of the Museum.
+Groups purchasing less than 10 tickets may have others in the experience with them.

 MEET THE CAST